 Furthermore, this type of secure data storage is particularly important if you handle sensitive and confidential information because it mitigates the risk of leaks and data breaches, while customizable user roles and access levels provide clear insight into who has access to what.

 Email governance requirements

-Given the importance of emails in the course of a business’ operation, many industries set special rules on how their emails need to be managed.
+Given the importance of emails, many industries set special rules on how their emails need to be managed.

 - your mail archiving system needs to preserve the content, context and structure of emails